ZahraTee/harmony-primary-school/content/admissions/expression-of-interest.md

 +++
 # Expression of Interest

-Parents are asked to complete an application form to express their interest for entry to Harmony Primary School and, based upon this information, we will commence the applications process once the school has achieved DfE (Department for Education) registration.
+Parents are asked to complete an application form to express their interest for entry to Harmony Primary School and, based upon this information, we will commence the applications process.

 Please [contact us](https://forms.gle/eT76FnahVRYN4DjU7) to express your interest.